mirceast/cnn-dog-breed-classifier/README.md

 # cnn-dog-breed-classifier
 PyTorch implementation of a dog breed classifier using convolutional neural nets.
-Part of Udacity's Deep Learning Nanodegree program.
+Part of __[Udacity's Deep Learning Nanodegree program](https://eu.udacity.com/course/deep-learning-nanodegree--nd101?gclid=Cj0KCQiAheXiBRD-ARIsAODSpWMPNTRMr6ecpZ3sUWoLF5I45JYfwFsngcOqfJFUxYT_TnvSsXaecCMaAuFfEALw_wcB)__.

 The dataset contains 8352 images in total, divided across 133 breeds.
 On average, there are 50 images per breed, with a minimum of 26 for the Norwegian buhund and a maximum of 77 for the Alaskan malamute.